 The first is eye drawing, which means observing what's in front of you and interpreting it on paper however you like. .

-Another is brain-hand drawing, which is drawing something from memory, something you've seen.
+Another is brain drawing, which is drawing something you recall or imagine.

-Finally, there's mind-hand drawing, meaning mindless doodling of nothing specific, letting your mind run with it.
-All three contribute great value toward becoming a competent artist, meaning someone who can interpret what they imagine.
+Finally, there's mind drawing, meaning mindless doodling of nothing specific, letting your mind run with it.

-One day, I was invited to start a program in infographics at at Michigan State University, something I that took me completely by surprise since I only had a high school degree.
+Teaching: In 2006 I was invited to start a program for infographics at Michigan State University, something that took me completely by surprise since I only had a high school degree.
 I wound up working there as a faculty instructor in the School of Journalism for 15 years teaching in two key areas: creative problem-solving and information art.
-I was fortunate to have won college and a university-wide awards for my teaching.
+I was fortunate to have won college and university awards for my teaching.